picolove/picolove/README.md

 On github at: https://github.com/picolove/picolove

-Requires LÖVE 0.10.2
+Requires LÃ–VE 0.10.2

 What it is:

- * An implementation of PICO-8's API in LÖVE
+ * An implementation of PICO-8's API in LÃ–VE

 What is PICO-8:

  * See http://www.lexaloffle.com/pico-8.php

-What is LÖVE:
+What is LÃ–VE:

  * See https://love2d.org/